What is the Honors Program?

 - The cost for printing posters is covered by the department.

-- A guide on creating a poster from Professor Eileen Lacey.
+- A guide on creating a poster specifically for Cal Day.

-- Help understanding digital images and creating posters at this web site.
+- Several links for guides creating posters at this web site.

 **An Honors student's PI and Faculty sponsor will correspond with one another to give students a letter grade for each honors course, research project, thesis and poster.
 Students are required to submit their project and thesis to both their PI and Faculty sponsor.